Political appointments of the first Trump administration: Analysis

 Certain news organizations, such as Politico and Newsweek, called Trump's incomplete cabinet a "conservative dream team" or "the most conservative cabinet [in United States history]".
 On the other hand, The Wall Street Journal stated that "it's nearly impossible to identify a clear ideological bent in the incoming president's" cabinet nominations.
 The Wall Street Journal also stated that Trump's nominations signaled a pro-deregulation administration policy.

-Among Donald Trump's appointments there have been several former Goldman Sachs employees, such as Steven Mnuchin, Steven Bannon, and Gary Cohn, as well as several generals, such as Michael T. Flynn, James Mattis, and John F. Kelly.
-These appointments have generated some criticism, including allegations of violations of the principle of civilian control of the military and allegations of regulatory capture.
-The Democratic senator from Missouri, Claire McCaskill, has criticized Donald Trump's cabinet stating; "I call it the three 'G' Cabinet: Goldman, generals and gazillionaires."
+Among Donald Trump's appointments there were several former Goldman Sachs employees, such as Steven Mnuchin, Steven Bannon, and Gary Cohn, as well as several generals, including Michael T. Flynn, James Mattis, and John F. Kelly.
+These appointments generated criticism, including alleged violations of the principle of civilian control of the military and allegations of regulatory capture.
+Democratic senator from Missouri, Claire McCaskill, criticized Donald Trump's cabinet stating; "I call it the three 'G' Cabinet: Goldman, generals and gazillionaires."

 On January 18, 2017, two days before Trump's inauguration, it was reported that Trump had by then nominated only 28 people to fill 690 positions requiring Senate confirmation.
 In particular, there had been no nominations below the Cabinet level for the departments of State or Defense, and the staff for the National Security Council was incomplete, while none of the NSC leadership had any NSC experience.

 On February 28, 2017, Trump announced he did not intend on filling many of the numerous governmental positions that were still vacant, as he considered them unnecessary.
 According to CNN on February 25, there were nearly 2,000 vacant government positions.